-All current Licence to Possess, Radiation Use Licenses and registrations of X-ray Apparatus, Sealed Radioactive Sources, and Registered Premise will remain current and valid following the commencement of the new legislation.
-The condition attached to a Licence to Possess, Radiation Use Licence, X-ray Apparatus, Sealed Radioactive Source, or Registered Premise may be varied to bring it into alignment with the RPC Act and RPC Regulations.
+All current Licence to Possess, Radiation Use Licenses and registrations of X-ray Apparatus, will remain current and valid following the commencement of the new legislation.
+The condition attached to a Licence to Possess, Radiation Use Licence or X-ray Apparatus may be varied to bring it into alignment with the RPC Act and RPC Regulations.
 Licensees will be notified of this change in February 2023.